Sandbox VR raises millions more in celebrity party round – TechCrunch

-Yeah, there were a couple Silicon Valley folks, David Sacks and the Andreessen Horowitz Cultural Leadership Fund led the round, but they joined the much glitzier names of celebs including Justin Timberlake, Katy Perry, Orlando Bloom and Will Smith.
-Other investors include Michale Ovitz, Honda Keisuke and Kevin Durant.
+Yeah, there were a couple of Silicon Valley folks, David Sacks and the Andreessen Horowitz Cultural Leadership Fund led the round, but they joined the much glitzier names of celebs, including Justin Timberlake, Katy Perry, Orlando Bloom and Will Smith.
+Other investors include Michael Ovitz, Honda Keisuke and Kevin Durant.
 Some of the investors in this latest round don’t have much in common beyond being LPs in the Andreessen Horowitz Cultural Leadership Fund, which seems to be the glue holding these stars together.

-Sandbox VR operates physical spaces, generally in retail locations, that users can play multiplayer virtual reality games inside with friends.
-It’s a next-generation arcade of sorts that’s relying on expensive new technology to attract customers, but that formula hasn’t been a slam dunk for plenty of other VR startups, and it’s forced the leadership to get creative.
+Sandbox VR operates physical spaces, generally in retail locations, in which users can play multiplayer virtual reality games with friends.
+It’s a next-generation arcade of sorts that’s relying on expensive new technology to attract customers, but that formula hasn’t been a slam dunk for plenty of other VR startups, and it has forced the leadership to get creative.

 “It’s a difficult space to be in, because it’s one of those spaces where you have to be three startups in one,” Sandbox VR exec Siqi Chen told TechCrunch in an interview.
 “You have to build your own content, build your own technology and construct and operate retail locations.”